aixnr/f2bgeo/README.md

 # `f2bgeo` Fail2Ban GeoLocation Script

-I wanted to know which regions, roughly, were the offending IPs that tried to get into my SSH coming from.
+I wanted to know which regions, roughly, where the offending IPs that tried to get into my cloud servers (via SSH) coming from.
-MaxMind provides the *lite* version of their GeoIP2 offering called [GeoLite2](https://dev.maxmind.com/geoip?lang=en), albeit at a lower accuracy, for free.
+MaxMind provides a *lite* version of their GeoIP2 offering called [GeoLite2](https://dev.maxmind.com/geoip?lang=en), albeit at a lower accuracy, for free.
-But that is fine for my purpose, which is just to assign *identifier* to the IP addresses that my Fail2Ban configuration blocked after 3 failed attempts.
+But that is fine for my purpose, which is just to put a rough *face* to these offending IP addresses that my Fail2Ban configuration blocked after 3 consecutive failed attempts.

-User of this script needs to [register an account with MaxMind to access GeoLite2](https://www.maxmind.com/en/geolite2/signup).
+Users of this script need to [register an account with MaxMind to access GeoLite2](https://www.maxmind.com/en/geolite2/signup).
 MaxMind imposes a limitation of 1,000 IP lookups per day if users are performing API query.
 However, I decided to do it slightly differently by downloading their database file.
-All users are imposed with [2,000 total direct downloads limit in a 24 hour period](https://support.maxmind.com/hc/en-us/articles/4408216129947).
+All users (regardless of account plan) are imposed with [2,000 total direct downloads limit in a 24 hour period](https://support.maxmind.com/hc/en-us/articles/4408216129947).

 **Table of Contents**